Happier Docs

 Legacy alias (still supported):

-hstack setup --profile=selfhost
+hstack setup-from-source --profile=selfhost

 Choose a workspace directory